Richard-Gemmell/teensy4_i2c/documentation/observations/observations.md

 a line to fall from 0.7 V<sub>dd</sub> to 0.3 V<sub>dd</sub>.
 This is
 called t<sub>f</sub> in the spec.

-* SCL fall time approx 4 ns
+* SCL fall time < 6 ns
-* SDA fall time approx 6 ns
+* SDA fall time < 6 ns

+These times are less than the resolution of the oscilloscope so could be much less than 6 ns.

 ![Fall Times and Minimum Data Hold Time](fall_times.png)
 ### Hold Time (t<sub>HD;DAT</sub>)